New York Federal Criminal Defense Attorney

 It is important to realize that in most cases, as a federal defendant, you are essentially fighting for your life.

-What you need is an attorney who will weaken the government’s case by various strategic and procedural methods to gain advantage that can be used later in suppression of evidence – and ultimately improving your chances for a case dismissal, reducing charges, or getting a favorable plea bargain.
+What you need is a federal lawyer who will weaken the government’s case by various strategic and procedural methods to gain advantage that can be used later in suppression of evidence – and ultimately improving your chances for a case dismissal, reducing charges, or getting a favorable plea bargain.

 NYC Federal Investigations